ChengHust/IEEE-CEC-2024-SS-ISH/README.md

 Please select the main research topic as the Special Session on "__Evolutionary Computation in Healthcare Industry__".
 Accepted papers will be included and published in the conference proceedings.

-## Important Dates:
+## Important Dates
-For participants planning to submit a paper to the 2024 IEEE WCCI:
-### Paper submission: 13 Jan 2023
+  - Paper submission: 13 Jan 2023
   - Paper reviews: 3 Mar 2023
   - Paper re-submission: 24 Mar 2023
   - Paper final notifications: 31 Mar 2023